akritia3/resume-analyzer/README.md

 ## Group members and their role

-- **Vikram Pidaparthi:** Contributor to the backend, specifically creating the Spacy natural-language-processing model to train and test the dataset and use the data check to see if the uploaded resume is good or not, along with creating the score.
+- **Vikramaditya Pidaparthi:** Contributor to the backend, specifically creating the Spacy natural-language-processing model to train and test the dataset and use the data check to see if the uploaded resume is good or not, along with creating the score.

 - **Keisha Kaba:** Responsible for creating and developing functionality of the PDF parser, as well as writing the Naive Bayes model